Rehoboth (Chappaqua, New York): History

 Twenty years later, Greeley's daughter Gabrielle and her husband, the Rev. Frank Clendenin, who had (when in Chappaqua) been living in the family's old farmhouse in what is now downtown, decided to move.
 They commissioned architect Ralph Adams Cram, who at that time had just completed the Episcopal Cathedral of St. John the Divine in Manhattan, to remodel the barn into a house.

 On the exterior, his changes followed the neo-Gothic style of the church.
 He added a stepped gable and put shed dormer windows in the roof.
-He also added the pointed-arched attic windows, and put the same motif on the interior decor.
+He also added the pointed-arched attic windows, and applied the same motif to interior decor.
 Clendenin, pastor of another Manhattan Episcopal Church, St. Peter's, suggested the Biblical name "Rehoboth", meaning "wide open place" in Hebrew.

 The Clendenins' move into the completed house mirrored the changes that were taking place in Chappaqua as a whole.
 The country town she had moved into with her family as a child was becoming a suburb, its farms being subdivided into homes for prosperous individuals who commuted by train to their jobs in the city, much as Gabrielle Greeley finally sold the remnant of her family farm to developers in the late 1920s who turned it into what is now downtown.
 Rehoboth, and especially its large ballroom, became the site of a number of important social events in the changing community, from dances and parties to political lectures and community meetings.
 The Clendenins lived there until their deaths in the 1930s.

 In 1954, a later owner had the stepped gable and shed dormers removed, restoring to some extent the building's appearance when it had been a barn.
 At some point since its listing on the Register, the rear porch was added.